You are viewing a story from harrypotterfanfiction.com

 It almost would have been pretty, if it weren’t for the dread welling up inside me.

 “Paparazzi,” Potter growled, and I could see, for once, the surprise playing on his features.
-Surprise mingled with anger.
-He wasn’t a fan—due to having dealt with them his whole life, I suppose.
-I watched as his shoulders tensed, and for a moment, his arm jerked out.
-Towards me.
+Surprise and anger.
+It was obvious he wasn't a big fan of reporters — probably from having had to deal with them his whole life.

-As if he wanted to grab me by the elbow and...
-Guide me.
-Help me.
-Protect me.
+As if he wanted to grab me by the elbow and... help me, or something.
+Guide me through the crowd.
+Make sure I was okay.

 Self-restraint, thy name is Potter.

-Trying to ignore the emotions churning inside me, I looked back towards the sea of lights that was surging forward towards me...
+Trying to ignore the emotions churning inside me, I looked back towards the sea of lights that was surging forward...
 It stood between us and the front door of the house—and more importantly—me and my bed.

 “Oh, hell no,” Aidan whispered from where he was standing next to me.